-The Whole School Behaviour Policy and procedures must include details of how the school will respond to an allegation against a member of staff.
+The Behaviour Policy and procedures must include details of how the school will respond to an allegation against a member of staff.
 The Governors would not expect automatic suspension of a member of staff who has been accused of misconduct, pending an investigation.
-The Governors would, however, expect the Head teacher to draw on and follow the advice in DfE guidance 'Keeping Children Safe in Education' Part four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors' when setting out the pastoral support school staff can expect to receive if they are accused of misusing their powers.
-In addition, the Whole School Behaviour Policy and procedures should set out the disciplinary action that will be taken against students who are found to have made malicious accusations against school staff.
+The Governors would, however, expect the Head teacher to draw on and follow the advice in Part four of DfE statutory guidance 'Keeping Children Safe in Education' (Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors) when setting out the pastoral support school staff can expect to receive if they are accused of misusing their powers.
+In addition, the Behaviour Policy and procedures should set out the disciplinary action that will be taken against pupils who are found to have made malicious accusations against school staff.

-Drugs and drug-related incidents
+Suspected Criminal behaviour including the use of drugs and drug-related incidents

-The Whole School Behaviour Policy should include a section on dealing with drugs and drug-related incidents where this is deemed to be applicable.
+The Behaviour Policy and procedures should include a section on dealing with suspected criminal behaviour including the use of drugs and drug-related incidents involving both pupils and adults where this is deemed to be applicable.